 Student teaching serves as a capstone experience for nearly 200,000 teacher candidates each year.
-At its best, student teaching allows candidates to build on their coursework by learning how to deliver instruction effectively from a "pro" and provides valuable feedback to aspiring teachers.
-Programs that earn an A are those that take an active role in identifying qualified cooperating teachers (the teacher of record in the classroom) and require program supervisors to provide student teachers with frequent observations incorporating documented feedback, two actions shown by research to increase the quality of the student teaching experience.1
+At its best, student teaching allows candidates to build on their coursework by learning from a "pro" how to deliver instruction effectively and provides valuable feedback to aspiring teachers.
+Programs that earn an A are those that seek out strong cooperating teachers and require program supervisors to provide student teachers with five or more observations incorporating documented feedback, the minimum shown by research to be effective.1

 How many programs cover the basics of student teaching?

-(N=692 undergraduate secondary programs)
+(N=851 undergraduate elementary programs)

-Only six percent of programs earn grades of "A" or "B," signifying that these programs make an effort to match their student teachers with strong cooperating teachers and that they provide an acceptable frequency of feedback to their student teachers.
-Most programs earn lower grades because they do not play an active role in confirming the skills of potential cooperating teachers, an element of this standard that is heavily weighted because the cooperating teacher plays such an important role in student teaching.
+Only five percent of programs earn grades of "A" or "B," signifying that these programs make an effort to match their student teachers with strong cooperating teachers and that they provide an acceptable frequency of feedback to their student teachers.
+This result has not changed substantially since we last looked at student teaching in 2014.2